Operating Budget Instructions

 The worksheet is at Appendix A. Reproduce as many copies as you need.
 The worksheet is for base budget adjustments only.
 Please do not include one-time funds.
 Do not use pool account codes, i.e., 6999, 7999.
 The base budget will only accept detail subaccount codes, i.e., 6002, 7102.
 Look at the Budget Preparation Worksheet to find subaccount codes you now use or refer to the FTVACCT screen on Banner for a listing of the University's subaccounts.
 The Subaccount Code List is also available on this website.
 If you adjust temporary position wage, please provide the position number and amount of the budget increase/decrease.
 Specific Requirements:

-- Designate your functional area as President's Area, Development, Academic Affairs, Student Affairs, Administration & Finance, Institutional Advancement, Research, Human Resources, or Intercollegiate Athletics.
+- Designate your functional area as President's Area, Development, Academic Affairs, SEES, Administration & Finance, University Advancement, Research, Human Resources, or Intercollegiate Athletics.
 Also include on this line an identification of the requested action, i.e., Resource Summary Table name of budget item, reallocation, etc.

 - Include the name and telephone number of the person who will be available to answer questions.